 "The sun is hidden.
 I am cold.
 You talked about wearing me on your arm.
 I am very cold."

-He picked her up, enjoying the feel of her smooth skin, and carefully wrapped her twice about his upper left arm.
+He picked her up, enjoying the feel of her smooth skin and carefully wrapped her twice about his upper left arm.
 She adjusted her tail and settled her chin on it, letting out an audible sigh.
 Harry smiled.
 She didn't weigh more than a few ounces.
-No wonder she can only see a short distance into the future, he thought.
+No wonder she can only see a short distance into the future.

 Harry worked the rest of the day with her wrapped about his arm, and they talked every so often.
-He tried to speak simply and clearly to her, as though she was a little dim, but he tried not to be insulting.
-He didn't want to confuse her about human concepts she'd never been exposed to before.
-She seemed to be trying to speak simply to him too, as though he were not quite bright enough to understand otherwise.
+He tried to speak simply and clearly, as if she were a little dim, but he tried not to be insulting.
+He didn't want to confuse her about human concepts she'd never been exposed to.
+She seemed to be trying to speak simply to him too, as if he were not quite bright enough to understand otherwise.
 When he was having trouble lifting a very heavy rock—not one that had fallen on Dick—she told him she had heard the other workers telling each other to lift with their legs.

-Harry examined his legs, which were still rather thin, although they were at least tanned now.
+Harry examined his legs, which were still rather thin, though they no longer deathly pale.
 "I can't," he said.
 "They're not strong enough."

 "Make them stronger," she said simply.
 Harry thought about this.
 Yes; he could take up running.
 That would make his legs stronger.

-But he was far too exhausted to run at the end of the day; he just needed dinner and sleep.
-So he decided that first thing in the morning, he would go running, before beginning work in the garden.
-He also decided that he knew what he wanted for his birthday: a book about performing magic using snakes.
+He was far too exhausted to run at the end of the day; he just needed dinner and sleep.
+So he decided that first thing in the morning he would go running, before beginning work in the garden.
+He also decided that he knew what he wanted for his birthday: a book about doing magic with snakes.
 He had heard that some powerful dark magic could be done with snakes; maybe some things could be done that weren't dark magic.
 He would ask Sirius about it.

-He went to bed that night feeling like this wasn't such a bad summer after all.
+He went to bed that night feeling like it wasn't such a bad summer after all.
 He'd spent the previous year becoming stronger magically, for the tournament, and now he was becoming stronger physically and also making use of some of his more arcane abilities.
-And if it helped him fight Voldemort, maybe he should learn some dark magic; Voldemort wouldn't be expecting that, or a snake of his own...
+If it helped him to fight Voldemort, maybe he should learn some dark magic; Voldemort wouldn't be expecting that, or a snake of his own…